tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 >
 - name: A YANG leaf that holds the named path constraint entry.
 This is unique in the list and used as a key.
-- te-bandwidth: A YANG container that holds the technology agnostic TE bandwidth constraint.
+- te-bandwidth: A YANG container that holds the technology-agnostic TE bandwidth constraint.
 - link-protection: A YANG leaf that holds the link protection type constraint required for the links to be included in the computed path.
 - setup/hold priority: YANG leafs that hold the LSP setup and hold admission priority as defined in {{?RFC3209}}.
 - signaling-type: A YANG leaf that holds the LSP setup type, such as RSVP-TE or SR.